Guided by Putra

 Knowledge, Not Performance

 Putra has a deep understanding of Balinese Hindu religion and village customs.
-He regularly assists at the Kecak performances held every Wednesday and Saturday at the nearby community temple on Sri Wedari — not as a show, but as part of living tradition.
+He regularly assists at the Kecak performances held every Wednesday and Saturday at the nearby community temple on Sri Wedari — not as a show, but as part of a living tradition.

 When guiding guests, Putra is calm and reserved by nature, yet remarkably clear and engaging when explaining things.
 He speaks thoughtfully, answering questions with patience and depth, whether the topic is ritual symbolism, daily offerings, or how water flows through the subak irrigation system that sustains the rice fields.

-Putra with guests
+Discovering waterfalls with guests

-Small-group explorations with guests
+Explorations with guests

 Hidden Places & Everyday Bali